davidhoksza/bayescreen/README.md

 Screening of the compounds ranks the compounds based on their probability of being active against the same target as the `a_train.sdf` molecules, i.e. the molecules on which the model was built.

-In order to also evaluate the perfromance of Bayescreen we use the split to actives and inactives provided by the XXX.
+In order to also evaluate the perfromance of Bayescreen we use the splits provided by the [lbvs-environment](https://github.com/skodapetr/lbvs-environment).
 Thus we separately screen the `a_test.sdf` molecules and `i_test.sdf` corresponding to the active and inactive molecules, respectively (obviously, this division will not be known in real VS campaign). both of the

 To screen the compounds run: